Quantcast

 Deer Fencing

-Boy can deer jump high!
-To keep Bambi out of the broccoli and beans, try using an 8-foot high black polypropylene mesh fencing attached to sturdy metal posts with zip ties or stapled to wooden posts.
+Boy, can deer jump high!
+To keep Bambi out of the broccoli and beans, use 8-foot high black polypropylene mesh fencing attached to sturdy metal posts with zip ties or stapled to wooden posts.

-Other than the tall posts, the fencing is not very noticeable making it look less like Alcatraz.
+Besides the tall posts, the fencing is not very noticeable, making it look less like Alcatraz.

 The fence practically disappears visually for most of the year, only being obvious against the snowy white background in winter or when covered with ice.